danielnixon/bootstrap-hacks/README.md

 ### Usage

-1. Include progressbar.less (or progressbar.css) in your project however you like.
+1. Include progressbar.less in your project however you like.
 2. Remove the inline style attribute from your progress bars; progressbar.less will style them appropriately.

     Before: